orrimgames/ath-tennis/SWARM.md

 1. Open the actual page and visually inspect the work board, model console, login and ping board on desktop and mobile.
 2. Unauthenticated `/models`, `/army`, `/tasks`, and `/messages` return 401; `/health` returns 200.
 Test one-use ticket replay and browser cookie authentication.
 3. Authenticated `/chat` returns a live answer for each configured key slot. `/army` returns one result per model with errors clearly shown.
 4. Create, claim, iterate, and complete a non-sensitive test mission.
-Have Iggy post a ping through his browser session and read it back, accounting for KV propagation.
+Have Iggy post with its own scoped credential and read it back, accounting for KV propagation; a displayed label alone does not count.
 5. After an idle stretch, hit `/health` again; keep it periodic only if Daniel explicitly wants a recurring monitor.
 Do not assume a single deployment test proves perpetual uptime.